-- 4.4.1.
-A mandatory fraud awareness e-learning training course is completed annually by all employees.
-All new council employees and members have to complete the e-learning fraud awareness course, as part of their induction to the Council and received a fraud awareness leaflet. - 4.4.2.
-Fraud awareness sessions occur on a rolling basis for Revenues, Benefits and One Stop Shop staff.
-These sessions include: - The security of claims (including staff declaring an interest in any claims/properties) - What is fraud within the differing areas of Revenues and Benefits - Fraud in the 'hidden economy' incorporating what to look out for - A general Question and Answer session. - 4.4.3.
-Fraud Awareness training for Revenues, Benefits and One Stop Shop staff was conducted in December 2023 and January 2024 and a handy guide for spotting warning signs of fraud was written and issued to staff at the training sessions.
+- 4.4.1 Fraud awareness is mandatory for all staff.
+This year a new animated training video was circulated to all staff and Councilors to watch. - 4.4.2 Fraud awareness sessions occur on a rolling basis for Revenues, Benefits and One Stop Shop staff.
+These sessions include: - The security of claims (including staff declaring an interest in any claims/properties) - What is fraud within the differing areas of Revenues and Benefits - Fraud in the 'hidden economy' incorporating what to look out for - A general Question and Answer session. - 4.4.3 A Fraud Awareness 'Lunch and Learn' session was delivered in February 2025, this was a voluntary session for any staff members to attend.
+It included the animated video, general fraud awareness, plus more context about fraud and the reporting processes within the Council.